epetrovski/fixGlobals/README.md

 refer to columns in a data frame like R object.
 Data transformation packages like `data.table` and `dplyr` use NSE.

-`daFixGlobals` maintains the input to the function `utils::globalVariables()` located in “R/zzz\_global\_variables.R”.
+`fixGlobals` maintains the input to the function `utils::globalVariables()` located in “R/zzz\_global\_variables.R”.
 `utils::globalVariables()` ensures that R CMD check notes do not occur for objects it has been provided the name of.